Powered by

 Farmer Hariprasad Kewat says "The government is not giving jobs to the educated people, from where will it give employment to the illiterate farmers like us?
 The inflation is so high that it is becoming difficult to take care of the children."

 Neelkanth village is situated on the banks of river Narmada at a distance of 10 km from Narsullaganj town of Sehore district.
 The flood waters here have destroyed the crops of the farmers.
-Farmers want that the government should survey their fields as soon as possible and announce compensation so that their problems can be reduced a little.
+Farmers want the government should survey their fields as soon as possible and announce compensation so that their problems can be reduced a little.